Skip to main content

 Monitoring the effects

 The SAMMPs for the Thames Tideway Tunnel are based on an exceptional baseline dataset covering quarterly bathymetric surveys since the end of 2013.
 The baseline data is key in understanding the natural variability in bed levels which would be expected in a dynamic area such as the tidal Thames and defining appropriate thresholds for any mitigation actions to be triggered.
+The data collected has proven to be a gold mine of information for scour studies enabling scour predictions to be compared to real world data.
+Our work was presented at the 11th International Conference on Scour and Erosion.

 Want to know more?